 There are two surviving mile markers, one at Wormley, the other is at Edmonton.

 The ½ mile markers are at Hertford, Dobbs Weir, Broxbourne, Kings Weir, Cheshunt, Waltham Abbey and Ponders End.

 The ¼ mile markers are a quarter of a mile above Old Ford Lock and about a quarter of a mile above Marshgate Bridge, Hackney.

-My thanks to Florence Salberter, Richard Sales and Neil Leslie of the Canal & River Trust (formerly British Waterways) and Mike Hallett for the locations of these posts.
+My thanks to Florence Salberter, Richard Sales, Neil Leslie and Greg Blackman of the Canal & River Trust (formerly British Waterways) and Mike Hallett for the locations of these posts.

 Approximately 100 metres downstream (north-east) from Folly Bridge outside No 8.

 Approximately 680 metres upstream (north-east) of bridge 55 at Dobbs Weir.

 Approximately 275 metres downstream (south) of Crown Bridge opposite Broxbourne Rowing Club.